actions/setup-python/README.md

 ```
 # Available versions of Python

-For detailed information regarding the available versions of Python that are installed on GitHub hosted runners see: https://help.github.com/en/actions/automating-your-workflow-with-github-actions/software-installed-on-github-hosted-runners
+For detailed information regarding the available versions of Python that are installed see [Software installed on GitHub-hosted runners](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/software-installed-on-github-hosted-runners)

 # License